-Brand new technology — including CaaS, PaaS, SaaS and other lightweight cloud-based services — can help you turn visitors into customers.
+New technology — including CaaS, PaaS, SaaS, and other lightweight cloud-based services — can help you turn visitors into customers.
 When consumers enjoy working with you, they morph into natural affiliates for your company.

 2. Your System Feels Clunky

-Dysfunctional systems make special demands.
-If you find yourself modifying processes to suit your outdated enterprise software, it’s time to move on.
-Modern collaborative tools — videoconference apps, for instance — don’t play well with legacy programs, and without an up-to-date communications suite, remote work is much harder.
+Dysfunctional systems make particular demands.
+If you modify processes to suit your outdated enterprise software, it’s time to move on.
+Modern collaborative tools — videoconference apps, for instance — don’t play well with legacy programs, and without an up-to-date communications suite, remote work is much more complex.

-Spinning beach balls and sand timer icons simply don’t have a place in today’s digital business world.
-If your back-end looks like a game of Minecraft and menus take more than a second to load, it could be time for a new IT strategy.
+Spinning beach balls and sand timer icons don’t have a place in today’s digital business world.
+If your back end looks like a game of Minecraft and menus take more than a second to load, it could be time for a new IT strategy.

 3. Sales Are Down

-Your rival just released its quarterly shareholder report and your own company’s earnings don’t look so hot in comparison.
+Your rival just released its quarterly shareholder report, and your company’s earnings don’t look so hot.
 What’s gone wrong?
-If you haven’t upgraded your electronics or systems lately, your sales sag could stem from tech neglect.
+If you have not upgraded your electronics or systems lately, your sales sag could stem from tech neglect.

 4. Your Enterprise Isn’t Growing

-You and your executive team came up with a vision plan at the beginning of the year, but your company hasn’t grown as expected.
+You and your executive team devised a vision plan at the beginning of the year, but your company hasn’t grown as expected.
 Unfortunately, growth projections based on pure optimism usually don’t pan out.

-Most really successful companies try to envision the tech they’ll need well in advance.
-Instead of making do with old software and hardware, they invest in good quality systems and electronics.
+Most successful companies try to envision the tech they’ll need well in advance.
+Instead of making do with old software and hardware, they invest in good-quality systems and electronics.
 Some businesses lease computers and other devices from hardware as a service (HaaS) providers to minimize risk and keep costs low.

 5. Your Tech Isn’t Flexible

 Last week, one of your suppliers wanted to connect your system with theirs via RESTful API — but your enterprise system doesn’t support API integration.
-Yesterday, you spent an hour on the phone trying to negotiate a new bandwidth deal with your ISP.
+Yesterday, you spent an hour on the phone negotiating a new bandwidth deal with your ISP.
 Sound familiar?
-If you have to wrestle your tech into submission on a regular basis, consider a more suitable setup.
+Consider a more suitable setup if you have to wrestle your tech into submission regularly.

 6. Work-Arounds Abound

-If you have to jump through hoops to print documents or integrate new hardware, you might be suffering from dated tech syndrome.
-Further symptoms include missed deadlines, decreased productivity and frustrated IT professionals.
+If you jump through hoops to print documents or integrate new hardware, you might suffer from dated tech syndrome.
+Further symptoms include missed deadlines, decreased productivity, and frustrated IT professionals.

 Tech can help, or it can hinder.
 Don’t let your enterprise technology hold you back.
-Instead, recover your eroding market share with a set of modular IT solutions.
-Swap little pieces of your legacy stack for microservices and pretty soon you’ll find it easier to respond to changes in the market.
+Instead, recover your eroding market share with modular IT solutions.
+Swap little pieces of your legacy stack for microservices, and soon, you’ll find it easier to respond to changes in the market.

 7. Orphan Core Apps

-Your enterprise software is the equivalent of an abandoned galleon, floating on a vast digital sea.
+Your enterprise software is the equivalent of an abandoned galleon floating on a vast digital sea.
 In other words, developer support for your ancient system ended years ago.
-If your IT department has to patch security risks because your program vendor doesn’t exist any more, let your system go.
+If your IT department has to patch security risks because your program vendor no longer exists, let your system go.